Trevor20/Python-Portfolio/Project 1 - HR Absenteeism Analysis/README.md

 The data is anonymized and provided in CSV format.
 The dataset has 740 records.

-## 🧰 Tools Used
+## 🧰 Tools Used in Python
+- Pandas - To read csv files and data transformation
-- MySQL - For data cleaning, joins and transformations using SQL queries and views
+- Numpy - For statistical operations like mean and sum
-- Power BI - For interactive dashboard creation and data visualization
+- Matplotlib.pyplot - For creating customizable plots
-- DAX - For calculated measures, KPIs and time-based metrics
+- Seaborn - For creating quick, statistical plots
-- Data Modelling - Star schema and relationship setup between data tables

-## 📁 Database

-The database was created in MySQL and the dataset was imported.
-The questions from HR was answered using SQL queries.
-A View was created in MySQL with relevant data required for absenteeism analysis.
-The view was connected to Power BI and an interactive dashboard was created.
+- Calendar - To extract date based characteristics like day and month number

-## 📂 Database Structure
+## 📂 Data Structure

-Three tables were created in MySQL
+The initial data has 3 tables

 ### 1. Compensation
 | Column  | Description                    |